 - Whether you rent or own your home

 With revolving debt, you make payments against your balance monthly, which frees up room in your available credit limit.
-You can carry a balance from month to month, or pay in full.
+You can carry a balance from month to month or pay in full.
 Credit cards are usually open-ended, meaning you can continue charging new purchases and paying them off indefinitely.
-A revolving line of credit, such as a home equity line of credit, may only be open for a set period of time.
+A revolving line of credit, such as a home equity line of credit, may be open only for a set period.